GOOD SHEPHERD NEWS

 CARING CLOSET AT LANCASTER BAPTIST:

 We continue to support the Caring Closet at Lancaster Baptist.
-Please remember them as you transition to warmer weather clothes.
+Please remember them as you transition to your summer clothes.
 There are many families and individuals who could use your gently worn items that you no longer need.

 On Saturday, Nov 2nd, 2024 the Diocesan Synod was held (Fredericton, N.B.).
 Click on this link to see related documents, including Archbishop David's charge: